midhunkalarikkal/FullDomain/Notes/React.md

 Easy to debug
 Predictable state container for js application

-Vanila reducx and redux toolkit
+Vanila redux and redux toolkit

 Redux store is a big javascript object that kept in a global central place Any component can read and write data in redux store